 The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
 Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is in the process of evaluating the impact of the new standard.
+The Company does not anticipate a significant impact on the financial results as it has no revenue.